A Quick Tour¶

 This line is also used to access the system settings.

-The two slider controls at the top allow you to change the sound volume and screen brightness.
+The two slider controls allow you to change the sound volume and screen brightness.

-To close the panel, tap the status bar again.
+To close the panel, tap the region above the icons, where the status line is usually located.

 When you need to input text into an application, the virtual keyboard will open automatically.
 You can also open it manually by pressing the (keyboard) symbol in the bottom-right corner of the screen.